calledit/metric_depth_video_toolbox/README.md

 #### video_metric_convert.py
-_Uses ML to create stable metric depth video from any normal video file_
+_Uses ML to create stable metric depth video from any normal video file_ By taking the stability in the videos from [Video-Depth-Anything](https://github.com/DepthAnything/Video-Depth-Anything) and combining it with the  metric version of [Depth-Anything-V2](https://github.com/DepthAnything/Depth-Anything-V2) it is possible to generate stable metric depth videos.
+That is waht this tool does.
 ```bash
 # Create a metric depth video from a normal video (Note that the video_metric_convert.py script is copied to the Video-Depth-Anything folder on installation.)